Reverse-Engineering Model Editing on Language Models: The KSTER Attack

 The application of our techniques to other locate-then-edit methods, such as ROME~\cite{meng2022locating} and AlphaEdit~\cite{fangalphaedit}, is provided in Appendix \ref{SIA-ROME} and \ref{SIA-Alpha}.
 Notably, the scoring of AlphaEdit differs slightly from MEMIT due to the projection matrix $\mathbf{P}$, as explained in Lemma~\ref{lem: indistinguishability} and Remark~\ref{rem: indistinguishability} (Appendix~\ref{apply WMI to alpha}).

 Theoretical Guarantees.
-In Appendix \ref{sec: theoretical guarantees}, we provide theoretical guarantees for the correctness and robustness of the subject inference part within our \textit{KSTER} attack strategy.
+In Appendix \ref{sec: theoretical guarantees}, we provide theoretical guarantees for the correctness and robustness of the subject inference.
 Under appropriate assumptions established in Appendix \ref{subsec: pre for subject recovery}, we prove that Algorithm \ref{alg: stage1, memit} (MEMIT) exactly recovers the correct $N$ edited subjects in Theorem \ref{thm: subject recovery, memit}.
 A similar guarantee for the attack strategy of AlphaEdit (Algorithm \ref{alg: stage1, alphaedit}, which differs from Algorithm \ref{alg: stage1, memit} in its score function $\rho^c$) is provided in Theorem \ref{thm: subject recovery, alphaedit}.
-Furthermore, to address practical scenarios where the covariance matrix $\mathbf{C}$ is only noisily estimated rather than directly obtained, we also prove that Algorithm \ref{alg: stage1, memit} is robust to perturbation on $\mathbf{C}$ in Theorem \ref{thm: subject recovery, memit, noisy cov}, by utilizing subspace perturbation bounds.
+Furthermore, to address practical scenarios where the covariance matrix $\mathbf{C}$ is noisily estimated, we also prove that Algorithm \ref{alg: stage1, memit} is robust to perturbation on $\mathbf{C}$ in Theorem \ref{thm: subject recovery, memit, noisy cov}, by utilizing subspace perturbation bounds.